Forec/scripts-for-bupt/login-bupt-gw/README.md

 ## Update-logs
 * 2016-9-04: Add `login.py`.
 * 2016-9-19: Fix problems for logining into `10.4.1.2`.
 Add `sleep` to avoid the initial time for system.

+## License
+All codes in this repository are licensed under the terms you may find in the file named "LICENSE" in this directory.